ELIMINATING AVOIDABLE BLINDNESS

 Vision for Bangladesh is working hard to help

-fight blindness and restore lives in Bangladesh.
+fight blindness and restore lives in the tea gardens of Bangladesh.

 Vision for Bangladesh was started in 2006 by Rachel Andrews, an NHS Ophthalmic Nursing Sister, after her first visit to Bangladesh.
 Now a Registered Charity, with a board of 7 trustees, we work closely with Moulvibazar BNSB Eye Hospital in the Sylhet region.